bshaffer/oauth2-server-php-docs/content/overview/response.md

 ```

 This is very useful when working in a framework or existing codebase, where this library will not have full control of the response.

+See the [HttpFoundation Bridge](https://github.com/bshaffer/oauth2-server-httpfoundation-bridge) library for plugging your request/response
+into frameworks using the [HttpFoundation](https://github.com/symfony/HttpFoundation) library.